ruby/www.ruby-lang.org/en/news/_posts/2013-08-06-status-issue.md

 ## Update (2013-08-09 9:30 UTC)

-Some of our services has been backed now, which had been suspended since Aug.
-6 2013 by the server accident we reported before.
+Some of our services have been backed now, which had been suspended since Aug.
+6 2013 by the server accident we reported before

   * Mailing list: We replaced a software to provide the service from FML to Mailman.
     * For details, please check out http://lists.ruby-lang.org